crotger/django-vagrant/README.md

 The install scripts are heavily commented.
 You can copy all lines of code below directly into the command prompt.
 If a change of directory is required in between steps, it will be specified.

 ##Still Needs
-1. usep_app bitbucket repository to be made public
-2. to be made compliant with a Centos5 box (currently Ubuntu)
+- to be made compliant with a Centos5 box (currently Ubuntu)

 ##What this does